 Cookbooks are delightful.
 Resplendent pictures on glossy paper and adjoining recipes can half fill a hungry tummy.
 I have an aspiring little cook at home.
 She wants to roll the dough, make hard to bite cookies, slice the onions for pakoras and such.
 She can be found often searching for recipes kids can make.

-Children love being in the kitchen, smelling spices, questioning mums/dads the difference over sauteing and deep frying.
+Children love being in the kitchen, smelling spices, questioning mums/dads about the difference between sauteing and deep frying.
 The Lil chefs of today are very knowledgeable and curious about the things on their plate.

-It’s an interesting thing too, this understanding of food, how to prepare it and savour it.
+It’s an interesting thing too, this understanding of food, how to prepare it and savor it.
 As the iconic Julia Child who brought French cooking to the American housewife said,

 Berkley-based restauranteur Alice L Waters’ daughter Fanny has grown watching her mum running her restaurant Chez Panisse.
 Modern recipes, fresh ingredients are the mainstay at Chez Panisse.
 The book explores not just the making and eating of food, but the gathering and recycling of it too.
 Banana milkshakes and green apple sherbet to cherry tomato pasta and black beans and sour cream, as well as spaghetti and meatballs, french fries and pizza are some of the recipes showcased in the book.

-Amanda Grant’s quintessential book of Italian recipes for children.
+Amanda Grant’s Silver Spoon For Children: Favourite Italian Recipes, the quintessential book of Italian recipes for children.
 Beautiful illustrations, as fresh and simple as the recipes in this book.
 A great resource for recipes ranging from Tomato Bruschetta, Tuscan Minestrone Soup, Rigatoni with Meatballs, Chicken Stuffed with Marscapone, Foccaccia to Fruits of the Forest Ice Cream.

-40 recipes have been broken into types – pizzas, pasta; courses categorisation – lunches, desserts; Ideal for children 8 and above to try and enjoy.
+The 40 recipes in the book have been broken into types – pizzas, pasta; There is also courses categorisation – lunches, desserts; Ideal for children 8 and above to try and enjoy.

-Children are also given details on the equipment to be used, how it must be used and how best to make the dish as authentic as possible.
+Children are also given details on how the equipment needs to be used and tips to make the dish as authentic as possible.

 Jesse Hartland brings alive the life of Julia Child, now immortalised by Meryl Streep in the film, Julie and Julia.
 The book traces Julia’s childhood, her war years, her deep learning years in both cooking and writing in France and her very successful TV career.

 Elliot moves from simple recipes to complex recipes.
-He progresses from simple soups to t bread making.
-Elliot whips up fresh milkshakes, fruity yoghurt and finally an apple tart for Stella.
-Elliot progresses to become such a wonderful cook, that he is soon cooking with friends and Stella waits for his next dish!
+He progresses from simple soups to bread making.
+Elliot whips up fresh milkshakes, fruity yogurt and finally an apple tart for Stella.
+Elliot learns steadily and soon becomes such a wonderful cook, that he is soon cooking with friends and Stella waits for his next dish!
 It is refreshing to see a young boy at the heart of a cookbook.

-Claudine Pepin, daughter of the French Masterchef Jacques Pepin is a family collaboration.
+Claudine Pepin, daughter of the French Masterchef Jacques Pepin has authored this wonderful book of French cooking.
+The book itself is a family collaboration.
 Claudine’s daughter Shorey and grandfather Jacques are responsible for artwork and tasting.
 Claudine believes as parents we try to ‘smuggle’ good foods.

 Eggs Jeannette, chicken with cream sauce, herb-roasted potatoes and almond cake are some of the exquisite French recipes that children can try making.